mzlab-research/SMQVP/README.md

 ## Example Data

 The example data used in this study is spatial metabolomics data of a mouse brain acquired using the AFAD-ESI platform in positive ion mode.
 The data includes 53,812 pixels and 2,654 ion peaks.
-This peak table and raw data are available in the public repository [XXX](#).
+This peak table and raw data are available in the public repository https://ngdc.cncb.ac.cn/omix/release/OMIX009541.

 ## Results